CS126SP20/Game-of-Life/DEVELOPMENT.md

 * Cleaned up code fixing syntax and spacing issues
 * Continued to work on display for user and how options are set up
 * Added documentation and fixed commenting

+#### May 3, 2020
+* Added logic to allow for user to pause, resume, and restart the game
+* Added these visual components to the UI and updated the main logic to support this
+* Worked on adding more documentation
+* In progress:
+  * Final clean up and documentation of code before submission